netdata/netdata/docs/guides/collect-apache-nginx-web-logs.md

 you can better understand what's happening on your infrastructure.
 Too many bad requests?
 Maybe a recent deploy missed a few small SVG icons.
 Too many requests?
 Time to batten down the hatches—it's a DDoS.

-Netdata has been capable of monitoring web log files for quite some time, thanks for the [weblog python.d module](/collectors/python.d.plugin/web_log/README.md), but we recently refactored this module in Go, and that effort comes with a ton of improvements.

-You can now use the [LTSV log format](http://ltsv.org/), track TLS and cipher usage, and the whole parser is faster than ever.
+You can use the [LTSV log format](http://ltsv.org/), track TLS and cipher usage, and the whole parser is faster than ever.
 In one test on a system with SSD storage, the collector consistently parsed the logs for 200,000 requests in 200ms, using ~30% of a single core.
-To learn more about these improvements, see our [v1.19 release post](https://blog.netdata.cloud/posts/release-1.19/).

-The [go.d plugin](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/weblog/) is currently compatible
-with [Nginx](https://nginx.org/en/) and [Apache](https://httpd.apache.org/).
+The [web_log](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/weblog/) collector is currently compatible with [Nginx](https://nginx.org/en/) and [Apache](https://httpd.apache.org/).

 This guide will walk you through using the new Go-based web log collector to turn the logs these web servers